The Architecture of Agency Volume 6 What Is Money?

 Fungibility.
 Each unit must be identical and interchangeable with every other, so a price means the same thing no matter which particular units change hands.
 A denominator that varies from instance to instance is not a denominator.

-Wide acceptance.
-The unit must be honored across the whole network of participants, so it can mediate exchanges between strangers who share nothing but the currency itself.
+Wide enough acceptance.
+The unit must be honored across the relevant network, so it can mediate exchanges between strangers who share little but the currency itself.
 Carol’s ability to route around Bob’s indifference to bananas depends on it.

 Easy quantifiability.
 The unit must divide, add, and count cleanly, so ratios stay transparent and transactions stay simple.
 You cannot express a 1 : 200 ratio in a medium that comes in indivisible lumps.

-From these three properties flow the two powers that make money useful: salability — the ease and speed with which the currency can be converted into anything else of value — and comparability — the ability to weigh any opportunity against any other on a single scale.
+From these three properties flow the two powers that make money useful: salability — the ease and speed with which the currency can be converted into a wide range of goods — and comparability — the ability to weigh many priced opportunities on a common scale.
 Notice what is absent from this list: intrinsic value.
-Nothing in the definition requires the medium itself to be good for anything.
-Gold’s luster and Bitcoin’s cryptography are ways of securing fungibility and acceptance, not sources of worth.
-Currency does not confer objective value on goods, and it does not possess objective value itself.
-It is a universal translator: it maps agent-relative preferences onto a common numerical scale without attributing any universal quality to them.
-Value remains where it always was — in the subjective judgments of the agents doing the valuing.
-The currency’s entire worth resides in its ability to express, coordinate, and reconcile those judgments.
+Nothing in the definition requires the medium itself to be good for anything apart from the functions its users value.
+Gold’s physical properties and Bitcoin’s cryptography can support scarcity, transfer, fungibility, or acceptance; none supplies agent-independent worth.
+Currency is a shared translator: it maps some agent-relative preferences into a common numerical unit without making every value commensurable or reconciling every conflict.
+Value remains where it always was — in the judgments of the agents doing the valuing.

 Money, in short, is a coordination technology.
 In the layer stack this volume builds in the coat and the ticket — value, wealth, capital, money, currency, credit — this chapter is about the money and currency layers, and its one-sentence summary is that those layers are mathematical, not material.
 The ticket is not the coat.
 A cloakroom ticket coordinates the retrieval of coats; printing more tickets does not weave more coats.